singularityware/singularityware.github.io/_posts/recipes/2016-12-27-build-ubuntu-host.md

 **NOTE: this tutorial is intended for [Singularity release 2.2](http://singularity.lbl.gov/release-2-2), and reflects standards for that version.**

 ## The Problem
 In theory, an Ubuntu host can create/bootstrap a CentOS image by installing the `yum` package, which is a front-end controller for [RPM](https://en.wikipedia.org/wiki/RPM_Package_Manager).
 In order for this to work on Ubuntu, a software called [Berkeley DB](https://en.wikipedia.org/wiki/Berkeley_DB) must be identical in version to the version expected by `yum`.
-Unfortunately, these two verisons tend to be different, and this situation poses a difficult challenge for Singularity to deal with.
+Unfortunately, these two versions tend to be different, and this situation poses a difficult challenge for Singularity to deal with.
 A perfectly working `centos.def` file that can bootstrap a CentOS image from a RHEL-compatible host will not work when executed on Ubuntu, yielding the following error:

 ```bash